drwetter/testssl.sh/Readme.md

 It is working on every Linux distribution which has OpenSSL, /bin/bash and standard tools like GNU sed and awk installed.

-For a more thorough description see http://testssl.sh/
+On github (here) you will find development versions of the software -- with new features and maybe some bugs.
+The stable version and a more thorough description please see http://testssl.sh/

+I am happy for any help.